Freysi21/Jalapenopapi/README.md

 ### Models

-Modify Models resulting from the ef scaffolding command
+Modify models resulting from the ef scaffolding command
 ```
 dotnet ef dbcontext scaffold "your_connection_string" -t tableName
 ```

-So they inherit IEntity.
+so they inherit IEntity.

 ```
 public class Example : IEntity<T> //where T is the data type of your id column in the database